LSHTMPathogenSeqLab/LSHTMPathogenSeqLab.github.io/collections/_posts/2024-11-18-New-MRC-LID-PhD-Project.md

 layout: post
 pid: mrc-phd
 hidden: true
-titleForBox: New MRC LID PhD project
+titleForBox: A new MRC LID PhD project is available to apply for
 author: jthorpe
 link: https://mrc-lid.lshtm.ac.uk/
 brief:  A new MRC LID PhD project is now available to apply for.
-Please apply here https://mrc-lid.lshtm.ac.uk/ .
+Please apply through https://mrc-lid.lshtm.ac.uk/ .
 excerpt_separator: "<!--more-->"
 ---